 Parents need to think about the age and stage of their children, and understand how their children use the internet to be able to decide how much time they’d like their kids to be spending online.

-Talk to your kids about what they’re using the internet for, so you have a better understanding of how they’re spending their time online.
+1. Understand what they’re doing: Talk to your kids about what they’re using digital technology for, so you have a better understanding of how they’re spending their time.
 Are they using the internet to learn?
 To communicate and create friendships with others?
 To create music or videos?
-Really listen to what they have to say – what might seem like ‘just a game’ to you, could in fact be a way for them to connect with people who have similar interests.

-As children get older we need to start teaching them how to manage their own screen time, so they have these skills in adulthood.
+2. Help them to self-manage screen time: As children get older it’s important to teach them how to manage their own screen time.
 You can start this by talking to them about their time online and how to manage it.
-Some questions you could ask to start the conversation with teens are:
+Some questions you could ask are:

 - How much time do you think you spend online in a day?